sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

     -- Grant sysadmin access to the volume. grant all on external volume external_volume to role sysadmin with grant option;

-    -- Get our storage location.
-    describe external volume external_volume;
+    -- Get our principal url to be used in GCP. describe external volume external_volume;
     select
         "property",